karatelabs/karate/karate-core/README.md

 * Windows [Desktop application automation](https://twitter.com/KarateDSL/status/1052432964804640768) using the Microsoft [WinAppDriver](https://github.com/Microsoft/WinAppDriver)
 * The Windows example above proves that the approach would work for Appium with minimal changes (please contribute !)
 * Karate can start the executable (WebDriver / Chrome, WinAppDriver, Appium Server) automatically for you
-* Seamlessly mix API and UI tests in the same script
+* Seamlessly mix API and UI tests within the same script
 * Use the power of Karate's [`match`](https://github.com/intuit/karate#prepare-mutate-assert) assertions and [core capabilities](https://github.com/intuit/karate#features) for UI element assertions

 ### Chrome Java API